learning-zone/sql-basics/README.md

 ANSWER: d) FIRST()

-#### If the primary key is not included in the query result , duplicate rows can occur in result set then how you can eliminate the duplicate rows of query result.
+## Q. If the primary key is not included in the query result , duplicate rows can occur in result set then how you can eliminate the duplicate rows of query result.

 a) By using Distinct statement
 b) By using Unique statement